 But Umm Kulthum’s fame was not only restricted to the Arab region; her rich contralto voice could also be heard in Europe, which also sang the praises of “the lady” (El Sett in Arabic), who came to be known as “The Voice of Egypt”, “Star of the East”, and “Egypt’s Fourth Pyramid”.

-Being so important to Egypt, the Culture Ministry decided to establish a museum to niche all her personal belongings.
-Umm Kulthum’s Museum is meant to preserve the legacy of one of Egypt’s icons and to keep her songs playing in the listeners’ heads.
-It is more or less a biographical museum commemorating one of the top 10 most famous singers in Egypt.
+Because she was so important to Egypt, the Culture Ministry established a museum to house all her personal belongings.
+Umm Kulthum’s Museum is meant to preserve the legacy of one of Egypt’s icons and keep her songs playing in listeners’ heads.
+It is, more or less, a biographical museum commemorating one of the top 10 most famous singers in Egypt.

 The story of Umm Kulthum